 bio

 Camille Eskell exhibits her work extensively in solo and group shows throughout the U.S. and abroad, including Mexico and South America.
-Her work is in numerous public and private collections, including the Hudson River Museum (NY), Chrysler Museum of Art (VA), the Housatonic Museum of Art, (CT) and the Islip Art Museum (NY).
-She received 2017-8 Artist Fellowship Excellence award from the CT Office of the Arts, as well as those in drawing and painting from the New York Foundation for the Arts and the Connecticut Commission on the Arts respectively.
-She has received reviews/features in publications, such as The New York Times, CT Post, The Hartford Courant, Art New England, and the Huffington Post, and online journals Art Spiel, Posit 19 and Ante Mag.
-Residencies include Weir Farm/National Historic site (2001) and the Vermont Studio Center (2005).
-Eskell holds an MFA from Queens College/CUNY, lives/works in the greater New York area.
+Her work is in numerous public and private collections, such as the Hudson River Museum (NY), Chrysler Museum of Art (VA), Housatonic Museum of Art (CT), and Islip Art Museum (NY).
+She received an Artist Fellowship Excellence Award from the Connecticut Office of the Arts, as well as fellowships in drawing and painting from the New York Foundation for the Arts and the Connecticut Commission on the Arts, respectively.